-The proposed system design efficient algorithms for are checked as to whether they have become inliers and continuous monitoring of distance-based outliers, in sliding windows over data streams, aiming at the elimination of the limitations of previously proposed algorithms.
-The primary concerns are efficiency improvement and storage consumption reduction.
-The proposed algorithms are based on an event-based framework that takes advantage of the expiration time of objects to avoid unnecessary computations.
+Title The introduced system designs an efficient algorithm for continuous monitoring of distance-based outliers, in sliding windows over data streams, aiming at the clearance of the limitations of previous algorithms.
+The predominant concerns are surging efficiency and minimizing storage utilization.
+The propound algorithm is use as a basis of event-based framework that get hold of an advantage of the expiration time of objects to circumvent unwanted computations.

 Distance-Based Outlier: Let S be a set of objects, obj an object of S, k a positive integer, and R a positive real number.
-Then, obj is a distance-based outlier (or, simply, however, this set may change and an inlier becomes an an outlier) if less than k objects in S lie within distance R outlier or vice-versa.
-Between these discrete moments, the from obi.

-Data Stream Outlier Query: Given a data stream DS, a temporal and geometric relations between objects to window size W, and parameters R and k, the Data Stream guarantee the correctness of the set of outliers for a period Outlier Query is: return the distance based outliers in the of time. current window.
+Then, obj is a distance-based outlier (or, simply, an outlier) if less than k objects in S lie within distance R from obj.
+Data Stream Outlier Query: Given a data stream DS, a window size W, and parameters R and k, the Data Stream Outlier Query is: return the distance-based outliers in the current window.